-- Bomb threats are most commonly received by telephone.
-The person receiving such a call should try to remain as calm as possible and obtain as much detail as practical from the caller by completing the Bomb Threat Checklist. - Immediately after the threatening call, contact the Department of Public Safety at 910.630.7577. - Report what has occurred, including any information you may have received as to the location of the bomb, the time it is set to explode, and the time you received the call. - > Inform your supervisor and/or department head. - > University and local authorities will be responsible for any building evacuations. - > All persons evacuated must remain at least 500 feet away from the affected building(s). - If you should spot a suspicious object, package, etc., report it to a Police Officer or other emergency responder.
+- ➤ Bomb threats are most commonly received by telephone.
+The person receiving such a call should try to remain as calm as possible and obtain as much detail as practical from the caller by completing the Bomb Threat Checklist. - > Immediately contact 9-1-1. - Report what has occurred, including any information you may have received as to the location of the bomb, the time it is set to explode, and the time you received the call. - Inform your supervisor and/or department head. - University and local authorities will be responsible for any building evacuations. - All persons evacuated must remain at least 500 feet away from the affected building(s). - ➤ If you should spot a suspicious object, package, etc., report it to a Police Officer or other emergency responder.
 NEVER touch or move the suspicious item in any way.